inf112-v19/Sky7/Deliverables/Oblig1.md

   - 1 Robot per grid square
 Robots
   - Visible
-Position on board
+  - Position on board
-Movable
+  - Movable
-Health
+  - Health
-Laser
+  - Laser
-Power-down (repair)
+  - Power-down (repair)
 UI-border
-Health status
+  - Health status
-Cards on hand
+  - Cards on hand
-Cards in play
+  - Cards in play
 Cards
-Priority
+  - Priority
-Actions (Instructions)
+  - Actions (Instructions)
 Game rounds
-Before round
+  - Before round
-Hand out cards
+    - Hand out cards
-Players can move cards from hand to play
+    - Players can move cards from hand to play
-Players can click ready when instructions are complete / auto ready if powerdown 5 Phases
+    - Players can click ready when instructions are complete / auto ready if powerdown
+  - 5 Phases
-Reveal cards and move robots in order of priority After round
+    - Reveal cards and move robots in order of priority
+    - After round
-Repair ?
+    - Repair ?

 ## Part 3

+### Priority
+1. Overall Structure
+2. Create Interfaces in accordance with structure plan
+3. Get a basic understanding of LibGDX
+4. Create a barebone game class with a visual board and 1 robot
+5. Prepare a presentation

 ## Part 4